No Fee Unless You Win

 There are several reasons why a negligent driver would leave the scene of a crash after causing injuries to other people.
 One of the leading reasons is that the driver may not have insurance.
 So, even if the police can identify the driver, there is no reason to assume that the driver has adequate coverage.
 Further, if one is injured by a hit-and-run driver who may not be identified, they may have to make a claim against their own uninsured motorist coverage.
 However, it is a good idea to discuss legal rights and options with a car accident lawyer.

-If you were injured in a car accident in Edwardsville, IL caused by an uninsured or underinsured and negligent motorist, promptly discuss the case with a dedicated car accident attorney at Walton Telken to discuss resource, compensation, and liability.
+If you were injured in a car accident in Edwardsville, IL caused by an uninsured or underinsured and negligent motorist, promptly discuss the case with a dedicated car accident attorney at Walton Telken Bragee to discuss resource, compensation, and liability.
 The attorneys will handle the case and seek a fair settlement or ruling for compensation to cover medical and other expenses while the victim concentrates on overcoming the anxiety and injuries caused by the crash.
 Book your legal consultation today.